Phoenix Shot Tower: History

-The tower was nominated by architect W. Brown Morton III for the National Register of Historic places in July of 1969.
-It was added to the register on September 20^{th}, 1969.
+The tower was nominated by architect W. Brown Morton III for the National Register of Historic places in July 1969.
+It was added to the register on September 20, 1969.
 The tower was designated a National Historic Landmark in 1971 and a bronze plaque was attached to its brick wall at the base.
 By 1976 the tower was restored and turned into a museum though over time the tower would need further restoration.
 In the early 1980s, the management, exhibits, and tours were combined with those of the former Peale Museum.
 In 1982 the tower was rehabilitated.
 In 1985, other historic sites and homes were added to the newly created Baltimore City Life Museums system.
 The BCLM was closed in 1997, and in 2002 Carroll Museums Inc. was created to manage both the Carroll Mansion and the Shot Tower.

 As of 2021, the Phoenix Shot Tower had been inspected by Johnson, Mirmiran and Thompson (JMT) to evaluate the structural integrity of its brick masonry as well as the timber walkways, stars rails, and for minor electrical upgrades for lighting.
 According to JMT the building was then owned by the city of Baltimore and managed by the National Park Service.
 After the inspection the tower received a restoration and rehabilitation to make it accessible to the public once again.
 The Plano Coudon Construction group added a new electrical system, new lighting on each level, redid support beams, and put in new metal railings that are fixed to the landing.
 Additionally they added in metal grates to cover exposed areas.
-They also added safety features for the climb from the 14^{th} level to the roof of the tower.
+They also added safety features for the climb from the 14th level to the roof of the tower.
 These additions included higher metal railings, wire mesh, and trusses.
 Lastly they reinforced the railings on the roof and added lighting protection.
 The tower is open to the public on the weekends during the summer from 10AM to 12pm.